-A decision is made that no special educational help is thought to be needed at this time.
-The pupil is kept under review (normally termly).

-Some support within the normal classroom is thought to be appropriate.
+- If a decision is made that no special educational help is thought to be needed at this time, then the pupil is kept under review (normally termly). - If some support within the normal classroom is thought to be appropriate.
 The SENDCo draws up guidance and advises teaching staff accordingly.
-The pupil will be placed on the Learning Needs Register (Monitor) and parents will be informed regarding additional guidance given.

-A decision is made that further advice and support is clearly needed.
+The pupil will be placed on the Learning Needs Register (Monitor) and parents will be informed regarding additional guidance given. - If a decision is made that further advice and support is clearly needed.
 The pupil is moved to Stage Two of the procedure.